jadeallenx/Net-Easypost/README.md

 Along with the validated address, the `phone` and `name` fields will be copied from the input parameters, if they're set.

+The verification works only for addresses in US.
+If you pass a country other than US (the default), a warning will be issued, but the [Net::Easypost::Address](https://metacpan.org/pod/Net::Easypost::Address) object will be returned.

 ## get\_rates

 This method will get postage rates between two zip codes.
 It takes the following input parameters: